iggredible/Learn-Vim/ch07_the_dot_command.md

 - Repeat what you just did with the dot command (`.`).
 - Continue pressing `n . n .` until you replace every word.

-Here the dot command repeated the `cwconst<esc>` sequence.
+Here the dot command repeated the `cwconst<Esc>` sequence.
 It saved you from typing eight keystrokes in exchange for just one.

 ## What Is A Change?